Skip to main content

 What if I owe the money?

 Even if you owe the debt, you have rights.
 The collector must prove the correct amount, they must sue within the statute of limitations, and they must follow the FDCPA.
-Filing your Answer protects you and gives you leverage to negotiate.
+Filing a response protects you and gives you leverage to negotiate a settlement — and we can prepare that response and a settlement offer for you to review and sign.